 - Reliable color-change test results are easy to interpret

 - Contain very small amount of light weight materials

 - More cost effective in terms of time, training, staffing requirements, transportation, ongoing institutional and community engagement

 The Aquagenx CBT E. coli test is supported on two smart phone apps that automatically calculate tests results, create and map online surveys, share real-time water quality data and much more.

-2.1 billion people around the world lack access to safely managed water.
+1 in 3 people or 2.2 billion people around the world lack safe drinking water.